ydethe/fireset/README.md

 # Quick look

-A cardDAV server that uses any backend to store the contacts' information
+A contact server to store your contacts' information

 # Contributing